 Most civil engineering programs are offered at community colleges or by the engineering colleges of 4-year universities.
 Since coursework requires strong math skills, some colleges require students to pass a placement exam before enrolling in engineering courses.
 Students who do not meet minimal requirements may need to take developmental or remedial courses.
 Other programs may simply require a prerequisite course in algebra.

-Coursework for the associate's program are plentiful and can take anywhere from two to four years to complete.
-They are divided between computer-aided drafting courses and their applications, both in the classroom and in the field.
+Coursework for the associate's program are plentiful and are divided between computer-aided drafting (CAD) courses and their applications, both in the classroom and in the field.
 Course topics studied include:

 - Cartography and topography